 Life itself is lived on the honor system and it is always more fulfilling to have earned a legitimate victory, or even a legitimate last place finish (where you still have learned something!) than a finish that you didn’t earn, and that denigrates the achievements of teams who played honestly.
 Please don’t cheat!
 If that weren’t reason enough not to cheat, many of the instances of cheating so far have been obvious to us (we have ways of checking, including follow up questions to specific players in individual chats).
 Players caught cheating risk bans from future IAC live events, and IAC reserves the right to let other quizzing organizations know of cheating as well.

-E. All live quizzes will be broadcast from the IAC Facebook page which can be accessed at https://www.facebook.com/iacompetitions/ .
+6. All live quizzes will be broadcast from the IAC Facebook page which can be accessed at https://www.facebook.com/iacompetitions/ .
 Submissions will be done by Google Forms; links to answer sheets for each round will be posted at the top of this page before each quiz.
 We’ll have a team of graders, so unless we get completely swamped, we should have standings ready very soon after the quizzes end.
-All quizzes should last about 2 hours.
+All quizzes should last 1-1.5 hours.

-H. No pre-registration is necessary, but please be on the Facebook livestream at least 5 minutes in advance of the start time.
+9. No pre-registration is necessary, but please be on the Facebook live stream at least 5 minutes in advance of the start time.